adamant/adamant.language.reference/ideas-considering.md

 ## Generic Syntax Clarity

 Apparently, Java allows generic methods to be called like `instance.<String>foo()`.
 That removes some ambiguity.
 If the declaration syntax matched.
 For example, the declaration could be `function<T> foo() -> void`.
 There may however be a problem with classes where the generics need to come after the type name.
 Also, it just reads strangely to have the generics before the method name.

+## Operator for Await

+Given that async will be more pervasive in my language.
+Perhaps it makes sense to give in an operator.
+One idea is to use `!`.
+It conveys the do it sense.
+Indeed, Haskell uses it as the force evaluation operator.

+## Use `|` as Remainder Operator

+Now that it isn't taken up by "or", the pipe could be used as the remainder operator, fitting the mathematical usage.
+However, it might be better to keep it available for future use as some kind of pipe operator.